Ways You’re Doing MyFitnessPal Wrong

 MISTAKE #5 – BELIEVING THE HYPE

 Like a good and loyal pal, MFP will try to encourage your weight loss by reassuring you that you will definitely fit into your old speedos by the time the first ray of sunshine heralds the start of summer.
 For so many reasons, you should take this kind of encouragement with a pinch of salt.
 When MFP tells you that if you continue to hit your calorie goal you should be 4 lbs lighter in 4 weeks’ time, failing to achieve that can be massively disheartening.
 Regularly setting yourself achievable targets for weight loss can be a great boost, but a target should never be confused with a deadline and a prediction should never be confused with a sure thing.
-Best not to invest too heavily in the magic numbers it generates.
+Best not to invest too heavily in the magic numbers it generates, go at your own pace – you’ll be fine.